SNTSVV/FAQAS_MASS/damat-pipeline/README.md

 # DAMAt

-This package implements DaMAT, a data-driven mutation analysis tool for systems that work with data buffers.
+This package implements DaMAT, a data-driven mutation testing tool.

-Detailed information about DAMAt are provided in the following.
+Data-driven mutation testing aims to assess test suites by simulating faults that affect the data produced, received, or exchanged by the software and its components.
+The considered faults might be due to programming errors, hardware problems, or critical situations in the environment (e.g., noise in the channel).
+The data is then automatically  mutated (i.e., modified) by a set of operators that aim to replicate these faults.
+The mutation operators are defined in a fault model.
+The fault model is produced by software engineers based on their domain knowledge and experience.

 ## Set-up and Initialization

-Dependencies:
+### Dependencies

 	* Python 3.6.8 or higher
 	* GNU bash, version 4.2.46 or higher

-## Initialization of the DAMAt workspace
+### Initialization of the DAMAt workspace

 All the scripts for the DAMAt pipeline are contained in the DAMAt folder.
 All DAMAt steps will take place inside this folder, which shall be placed by the engineer in a path of their choosing.

-## Writing a list of all test cases
+### Writing a list of all test cases

 The user shall provide the list of all the test cases with corresponding nominal time in csv format, using the tests.csv  file as an example.
 In the first column of the csv file, there shall be an identifier for the test case.
 The second column shall contain the nominal execution time in ms.